 So, when someone turns the property of God into his own property and arrogates dominion to his own kind, so as to think himself the owner of men and women, what is he doing but overstepping his own nature through pride, regarding himself as something different from his subordinates . . .
 You condemn man to slavery, when his nature is free and possesses free will, and you legislate in competition with God, overturning his law for the human species.
 The one made on the specific terms that he should be the owner of the earth, and appointed to government by the Creator—him you bring under the yoke of slavery, as though defying and fighting against the divine decree.

-In a world where slavery was a normal part of life these statements are a glaring anomaly.
-Some even go so far as to call Gregory of Nyssa the first ancient abolitionist.
+As a result of his comments, some go so far as to call Gregory of Nyssa the first ancient abolitionist.
 If he was not the first abolitionist, he was probably the most vociferous.
 In her study of slavery, Jennifer Glancy concludes, “Gregory of Nyssa composed what is probably the most scathing critique of slaveholding in all antiquity” (Slavery as Moral Problem, ch.
 4).

 Modern Abolitionists